nmemranhussain/titanic-logistic-rf-models/README.md

 | Validation  | 0.80  |
 | Test        | 0.76  |

-### Final Values of Metrics for All Data using 'random forest' model:
+### Final Values of Metrics for All Data using 'random forest' as an alternative model:

 | Dataset     | AUC   |
 |-------------|-------|